-The ADS8578S features an optional digital averaging filter that can be used in slower throughput applications requiring lower noise and higher dynamic range.
-[Table 1](#) explains that the oversampling ratio of the digital filter is determined by the configuration of the OS[2:0] pins.
+The ADS8584S features an optional digital averaging filter that can be used in slower throughput applications requiring lower noise and higher dynamic range.
+As explained in [Table 1](#), the oversampling ratio of the digital filter is determined by the configuration of the OS[2:0] pins.
 The overall throughput of the ADC decreases proportionally with increase in the oversampling ratio.